MicrosoftDocs/windows-iotcore-docs/windows-iotcore/manufacturing-guide/10b-DefaultApp.md

 ---
 title: Setup a Default App
-author: bfjelds
+author: lmaung
-ms.author: brian.fjeldstad
+ms.author: lmaung
-ms.date: 09/05/17
+ms.date: 1/20/19
 ms.topic: article
 description: Learn how to setup a default app using the Windows Device Portal or the shell.
 keywords: windows iot, default app, PowerShell, iot